 - Kicking Horse Mountain Resort: 150km west of Banff in Golden, BC, Kicking Horse offers the 5th most vertical in North America.
 Get there the easy way with a shuttle and lift ticket package from Banff.

 - Panorama Mountain Resort: 170km west of Banff in Invermere, BC, Panorama is one of the largest ski resorts in North America.
 You’ll enjoy an easy visit as the slopes are never far away from the intimate ski village at Panorama Mountain.
-Kick back and relax with a shuttle and lift ticket package from Banff.

 Cross-country skiing (also known as Nordic skiing) is a very popular winter activity around Banff.
 By January, there should be enough snow on the ground at the most popular cross-country ski areas.
 The best places to try cross-country skiing in Banff National Park are Lake Louise and around the Town of Banff.